i The Austrian Arbitration Act: history, scope and application

 i Developments affecting international arbitration

 The most important reform under the 2013 revision of the Arbitration Act was the determination of the Austrian Supreme Court as single instance for certain arbitration-related matters (see Section 615 ACCP).
-It entered into force on 1 January 2014 and applies to all proceedings initiated on or after that date.
+It entered into force on 1 January 2014, and applies to all proceedings initiated on or after that date.
 Simultaneously, the Supreme Court has established a specialised chamber that deals with the matters under Section 615 ACCP (the docket numbers of these decisions start with '18').
-As demonstrated below, apart from the matters referred to in Section 615 ACCP (in most instances, setting-aside proceedings, and proceedings relating to the constitution and challenge of arbitral tribunals), there are a number of other civil matters that involve issues of arbitration and that may be tried before first and second instance courts with the Supreme Court as final instance.
+As demonstrated below, apart from the matters referred to in Section 615 ACCP (in most instances, setting aside proceedings, and proceedings relating to the constitution and challenge of arbitral tribunals), there are a number of other civil matters that involve issues of arbitration and that may be tried before first and second instance courts with the Supreme Court as final instance.
 Finally, proceedings on the recognition and enforcement of foreign arbitral awards are usually initiated with district courts, the decisions of which may be appealed and finally also brought before the Supreme Court.
+Enforcement matters are usually submitted to the chamber specialised in such matters and not to the arbitration chamber.
 In conclusion, parties can expect that under the Austrian court system relating to arbitration-related matters, in particular those with a foreign or international context, the Supreme Court will have the final say on certain legal issues of essential importance to the Austrian legal order.

 ii Arbitration developments in local courts